kartonfarkas/api_docs/source/suite/emails/email_update_source.rst

 Updating an Email Campaign Recipient Source
 ===========================================

-Email campaigns can be created with *recipient source* set to *"Using the API"* using the Suite UI.
+Email campaigns can be created with the *recipient source* set to *"Using the API"* via the Suite UI.
 This call can assign a segment or a contact list to an email campaign.

-It's only possible to change the recipient source parameter once, only when the value of it was *"Using the API"*.
+The recipient source parameter can only be changed once, if the previous value was set to *"Using the API"*.

 Endpoint
 --------